“I can’t be in a room with my ex.”

-As long standing accredited family mediators we are trained to manage conflict.
-Our job is to hold the space between you and your ex, to ensure you feel safe and empowered to have the conversations that you each feel you need to have; to feel able to express the things that matter to you, a safe space where you can speak and where you can listen.
+As long standing Family Mediation Council accredited mediators we are trained to manage conflict.
+Our job is to hold the space between you and your ex. partner, to ensure you feel safe and empowered to have the conversations you each feel you need to have; to feel able to express the things that matter to you, a safe space where you can speak and listen.

 When lines of communication have broken down and you are each on the end of abusive, angry, accusing texts and messages, the thought of facing each other in the same room can feel overwhelming and often frightening.

 We aren’t here to tell you what to do or what to say but we are there to help you both say what you need to say safely and constructively.
 Our objective is to help you both start to think about shared goals, and a more effective way of communicating them in the future.
 To allow you a space in which to build trust between you which allows you to work together productively.